Iowa State University: History

 In 1856, the Iowa General Assembly enacted legislation to establish the Iowa Agricultural College and Model Farm.
 This institution (now Iowa State University) was officially established on March 22, 1858, by the General Assembly.
 Story County was chosen as the location on June 21, 1859, beating proposals from Johnson, Kossuth, Marshall and Polk counties.
-The original farm of 648 acre was purchased for a cost of $5,379.
+The original farm of 648 acre was purchased at a cost of $5,379.

 Iowa was the first state in the nation to accept the provisions of the Morrill Act of 1862.
 The state subsequently designated Iowa State as the land-grant college on March 29, 1864.
-Iowa State University is one of three universities that claims to be the first land-grant institution in the United States, the others being Michigan State University and the Pennsylvania State University.
+Iowa State University is one of four universities that claims to be the first land-grant institution in the United States, the others being Kansas State University, Michigan State University, and the Pennsylvania State University.

 From the start, Iowa Agricultural College focused on the ideals that higher education should be accessible to all and that the university should teach liberal and practical subjects.
 These ideals are integral to the land-grant university.

-The institution was coeducational from the first preparatory class admitted in 1868.
-The formal admitting of students began the following year, and the first graduating class of 1872 consisted of 24 men and two women.
+The institution has been coeducational since the first class admitted in 1868.
+Formal admissions began the following year, and the first graduating class of 1872 consisted of 24 men and two women.

 The Farm House, the first building on the Iowa State campus, was completed in 1861 before the campus was occupied by students or classrooms.
-It became the home of the superintendent of the Model Farm and in later years, the deans of Agriculture, including Seaman Knapp and "Tama Jim" Wilson.
+It became the home of the superintendent of the Model Farm and in later years, the deans of Agriculture, including Seaman Knapp and James "Tama Jim" Wilson.
 Iowa State's first president, Adonijah Welch, briefly stayed at the Farm House and penned his inaugural speech in a second floor bedroom.

-The college's first farm tenants primed the land for agricultural experimentation.
 The Iowa Experiment Station was one of the university's prominent features.
 Practical courses of instruction were taught, including one designed to give a general training for the career of a farmer.
 Courses in mechanical, civil, electrical, and mining engineering were also part of the curriculum.

 In 1870, President Welch and I. P. Roberts, professor of agriculture, held three-day farmers' institutes at Cedar Falls, Council Bluffs, Washington, and Muscatine.
 These became the earliest institutes held off-campus by a land grant institution and were the forerunners of 20th century extension.

 In 1872, the first courses were given in domestic economy (home economics, family and consumer sciences) and were taught by Mary B. Welch, the president's wife.
-Iowa State became the first land grant university in the nation to offer training in domestic economy for college credit.
+Iowa State became the first land grant university to offer training in domestic economy for college credit.